Skip to main content

 Formula: Compute Annualized Return 2

-You will finish by multiplying the answer above by 100 to turn it into a percent.
-In this example, your annualized return is 7.792 percent.
+You’ll finish by multiplying the answer above by 100 to turn it into a percent, resulting in an annualized return of 7.792 percent for this example.

-If the price of the stock drops during the period you own it, and you have a loss instead of a profit, you would calculate returns the same way, but your return may be negative if income from the investment hasn't offset the loss in value.
+If the stock price drops during the period in which you own it and you have a loss instead of a profit, you’d calculate returns the same way, but your return could be negative if income from the investment hasn't offset the loss in value.

-In the case of a bond, if you're planning to hold it until maturity, you can calculate your total return by adding the bond income you'll receive during the term to the principal that will be paid back at maturity.
-If you sell the bond before maturity, you'll need to take into account the interest you've been paid plus the amount you receive from the sale of the bond, as well as the price you paid to purchase it, when figuring out your return.
+Bond returns are calculated somewhat differently than stocks.
+If you're planning to hold a bond until maturity, you can calculate your total return by adding the bond income you'll receive during the term to the principal that will be paid back at maturity.
+If you sell the bond before maturity, you'll need to take into account the interest you've been paid, the amount you receive from the sale of the bond, and the price you paid to purchase it.

-But remember, just because you can calculate the ROI of various investments doesn't mean you can just simply compare them to make a judgement about your portfolio.
+While you can calculate the ROI of various investments, this doesn't mean you can simply compare them to make a decision about your portfolio.